lincolncpp/grape2d/README.md

 ```
 git clone https://github.com/lincolncpp/grape2d
 ```
-Then, use the make command to build it
+Then, use the make command
 ```
 make
 ```